Amitreddy14/SKEIMG/README.md

 The generator hasn’t been able to capture specific and accurate sketch shapes but has already imitated the colors and a general pixel allocation – the learning process is at least obvious.

 However, when running the model on the COCO dataset, either the generator or the discriminator would stop learning after around 20 epochs due to the vanishing gradient problem, hence the generator always produces a noise image as the output.
-Even if we eliminate the training category to only “persons” (around 17000 images) or “buses” (around 300 images).
+Even if I eliminate the training category to only “persons” (around 17000 images) or “buses” (around 300 images).

 ![dataset](assets/donuts_result.png)